UniversalDependencies/docs/_zh-dep/mark.md

 udver: '2'
 ---

 The `mark` relation applies to a function word that marks a subordinate clause.
 It can be distributed at its beginning (1,3) or at its end (2,4).
-We take a broad definition of "subordinate" to include adverbial clauses of any kind (see [advcl]()), as well as relative clauses formed with 所 _suǒ_ (5).
+We take a broad definition of "subordinate" to include adverbial clauses of any kind (see [advcl]()).

 For relative clauses, nominalized clauses, and adjectives formed with 的 _de_, see [mark:rel]().
 For the manner adverbializer 地 _de_, see [mark:adv]().